daquinoaldo/https-localhost/README.md

 #### Use as module
+Install the dependency with `npm install -s https-localhost`.
-Just require this module.
-It will start the server automatically.
+Then just require this module, it will start the server automatically.

 For example, put in your index.js file:
 ```
-const app = require('./index.js')
+const app = require('https-localhost')
 app.get('/', (req, res) => res.send('Hello World!'))
 ```